Citizens' Police Academy

 - Open minded and willingness to learn and enjoy at the same time

-Duke University Police Department will be hosting its second Citizen’s Police Academy.
+Duke University Police Department is now hosting its third Citizen’s Police Academy.
 Our objective is to introduce participants to our department using technology, training and experience demonstrating the level of expertise that this department provides for the Duke Community.

-Applications will be accepted through December 31, 2013.
-Classes begin February 10 – March 19, 2014.
+Applications were accepted through December 31, 2013.
+Classes began February 10 and will continue through March 19, 2014.
 March 28 will conclude the Academy with a Graduation Luncheon.

 Activities for this Academy include: